matklad/notablog/README.md

 # This is not a blog

+## Fri Dec 25 02:03:28 MSK 2015

+A bad photo of an exceptional data visualisation: https://imgur.com/usWXmhM

+A. k. a latency numbers every programmer must know.

 ## Sat Dec 12 17:20:11 MSK 2015

 The amount of work I do is absolutely independent of the amount of time I